WeiDUorg/weidu/README-WeiDU-Changes.txt

   * SET_2DA_ENTRY didn't properly fail if the 'row' parameter is == the number of long-enough rows.
 No, I don't care if this breaks your mod - fix it.
   * SPRINT foo #123 will not put the ~~s in the string.
+  * Renaming WeInstall to  FastInstall adds automatically --safe-exit --quick-log --no-at-view to the options.
   * TBD:
     * UNINSTALL_MOVE_AFTER_COPY.
     * WRITE_FIELD offset blah blah will implicitly READ_FIELD offset THIS and STHIS.